-Submitting the Plan: The first step is to take the tutorial and the self assessment.
+Submitting the Plan: The first step is to take the self assessment.
 The second step is to select the element, and then submit the plan within the teacher's first forty-five duty days.
 The teacher and administrator shall mutually agree to the plan within ten (10) duty days of submission.
+The teacher shall have ten (10) duty days to resubmit the plan if needed.
+Element "Developing a Written Growth and Development Plan" shall be rated by the administrator at that time.

-Teachers shall receive support and focused feedback from their evaluating administrator throughout the Deliberate Practice process.
-Administrators are encouraged to provide coverage for teachers to observe fellow teachers.
+Teachers shall receive support and actionable focused feedback from their evaluating administrator throughout the Deliberate Practice process.
+Administrators are encouraged to provide coverage for teachers who may choose to observe fellow teachers.